15 Top-Rated Beaches in Northern California

-If searching for a beach near downtown San Francisco that's easy to get to, Baker Beach is great place to visit.
+If searching for a beach near downtown San Francisco that's easy to get to, Baker Beach is a great place to visit.
 This mile-long beach is part of the Presidio, a former military fort and now a public park and commercial development.
 The big draw here is that it's right next to the Golden Gate Bridge, offering postcard-like views of the iconic structure.
 You can also see the Marin Headlands and Lands End.

 Beyond the sand, Baker Beach has a picnic area with barbecue grills and picnic tables.
 This is more of a walking beach — the water is rough and cold with extremely strong currents and not really suitable for swimming or wading.
 Baker Beach is one of the closest beaches to San Francisco: it's within the city limits and also easily accessible via public transportation.

 5. Centerville Beach

 This nine-mile-long, windswept beach is part of what's called the Lost Coast.
 This vast stretch of raw, undeveloped Northern California coastline stretches through both Mendocino and Humboldt Counties.

 Centerville Beach is a county park and has tall cliffs with many hiking trails.
 Both horses and dogs are allowed on the beach, as are vehicles and ATVs.
 It's a wide, flat beach, but the water is both very cold and very rough, making it not the best beach for water sports.